scp-cloudacademy/ce-advanced/09/1_3_tier_ha_config.md

 # 8. In Bation Host, Connnet and configure App Server
+Before run commands below, you need to change the domain with your own at below files.

+In Web Server,

+/etc/nginx/default.conf : was.cesvc.net => (your own domain)

+In App Server,

+/etc/php.ini  : db.cesvc.net -> (your own domain)

 	sudo systemctl stop php-fpm
 	sudo sh -c 'echo "$(hostname -I | awk "{print \$1}") was.php4autoscaling" >> /etc/hosts'